Lost chances à la Moda

 So far, this looks like a classic Allied Maples lost chance claim where a claimant must prove on a balance of probabilities how he or she would have reacted to proper advice and “the [overall] outcome...appears to depend on the unrestricted volition of a third party but there are objective considerations which make it possible to predicate how he would have acted”.(3) In such a situation, the court will usually consider awarding the claimant the value of his or her lost chance.

-The unusual feature of Moda was that the relevant decision-maker at Mortar was called by the defendant with a view to him giving (hopefully) helpful as to how he would have responded to hypothetical further negotiations over the profit-sharing clause.
+The unusual feature of Moda was that the relevant decision-maker at Mortar was called by the defendant with a view to him giving (hopefully) helpful evidence as to how he would have responded to hypothetical further negotiations over the profit-sharing clause.

 This led to the defendant arguing that the Allied Maples lost chance approach did not apply where the loss depended on the hypothetical acts of a third party and the third party was called to give evidence about his hypothetical approach.